Request for Solutions:

 6. DATA RIGHTS, INTELLECTUAL PROPERTY, AND PLANNED TERMS AND CONDITIONS

 The vendor shall describe the intellectual property rights being provided to the Government in terms of technical data, both in software and hardware, clearly outlining any rights restrictions.
+If the proposed solution includes commercial software, copies of any applicable End User License Agreements (EULAs) must be submitted with the response.
 It is the Government’s intent to plan for the maintenance and modification of the system(s) using Government personnel and third party contractors.
 If additional pages are needed, data rights assertions may be submitted as an appendix, which has no page limit and does not count against the proposed technical solution page limitation.

 The vendor shall make a willful attempt to analyze feasible non-proprietary solutions and incorporate them when applicable to the effort.
 This includes, but is not limited to, software rights, data, source code, drawings, manuals, warranties, and integration efforts.
 The vendor shall clearly state all assumptions made during development of responses.